Calibrations Scheduling Problem with Arbitrary Lengths and Activation Length: Arbitrary processing times, preemption and many calibration types

-Assume that the instance of the {\sc Unbounded Subset Sum} is feasible.
+Assume that the instance of the {\sc Subset Sum} problem is feasible.
 Therefore, there exists a subset of items $C'$ such that $\sum_{j\in C'}\kappa_j=V$.
-Note that the same item may appear several times.
-Then we can schedule all jobs, and calibrate the machine according to the items in $C'$ in any arbitrary order.
-Since the calibrations allow all the jobs to be scheduled in $[0,V)$, then we get a feasible schedule of cost $V$ for $\Pi$.
+As mentioned previously, the same item may appear several times.
+Then we can schedule the unique job, and calibrate the machine according to the items in $C'$ in any order.
+Since the calibrations allow the job to be scheduled in $[0, V)$, then we get a feasible schedule of cost $V$ for $\Pi$.

-For the opposite direction of our claim, assume that there is a feasible schedule for problem $\Pi$ of cost $V$.
-Let $\mathcal{C}$ be the calibrations that have been used in the schedule.
-Then $\sum_{j\in \mathcal{C}}\ell_j=V$.
-Therefore, the items which correspond to the calibrations in $\mathcal{C}$ form a feasible solution for the {\sc Unbounded Subset} problem. \end{proof}
+In the opposite direction of our claim, assume that there is a feasible schedule for problem $\Pi$ of cost $V$.
+Let $\mathcal{C}$ be the set of calibrations that have been used in the schedule.
+Then $\sum_{j\in \mathcal{C}}T_j=V$.
+Therefore, the items which correspond to the calibrations in $\mathcal{C}$ form a feasible solution for the {\sc Subset Sum} problem. \end{proof}